Bahariya Oasis: People and culture

 The people of the oasis, or the Waḥātī people (meaning "of the oasis" in Arabic), are the descendants of the ancient people who inhabited the oasis, ancient tribes with connection to western Egypt and eastern Libya, and the north coast, and other people from the Nile Valley who came to settle in the oasis.

 The majority of Waḥātī people in Bahariya are Muslims.
 There are some mosques in Bahariya.
 The nature of social settings in the oasis is highly influenced by Islam.

 Traditional music is very important to the Waḥātī people.
 Flutes, drums, and the simsimeyya (a harp-like instrument) are played at social gatherings, particularly at weddings.
 Traditional songs sung in rural style are passed down from generation to generation, and new songs are invented as well.
 Music from Cairo, the greater Middle East, and other parts of the world are now easily accessible to the people of the oasis.

+Bahariya used to be a major center for Coptic Christians.
+However, most of the Oasis population converted to Islam centuries ago.
+Copts that live in Bahariya today are largely new transplants from the Nile Valley.

+The traditional dress of women in Bahariya is called Magaddil (braids) after the striped pattern of the embroidery.
+There was also a dress that was lightly embroidered, with a border of telli embroidery around the neck that was made separately and sewn onto the dress.
+In recent times these have largely been phased out by floral print dresses.